plankanban/planka-docs/docs/development/set-up-environment.md

 ## Docker-Based Development Setup

-This setup uses Docker Compose to run all services (client, server, database, proxy) and auto-reloads on file changes.
+This setup uses Docker Compose to run all services (client, server, database) and auto-reloads on file changes.

 ### Start the Full Stack Dev Environment